kogakure/website-hugo-stefanimhoff.de/app/content/articles/2020-04-18-apps-tools-services.md

 ### Pinboard 🌐

 [Pinboard](https://pinboard.in/) I use mostly as a backup for all the links I save.
 They get automatically transferred from Pocket to Pinboard with IFTTT.
-I joined Pinboard when the price was a one-time payment of \$9.
+I joined Pinboard when the price was a one-time payment of 9 USD.

 ### Wikipedia 📱🌐